submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 ### Enhancements Repository

-All enhancement proposals need to be submitted to the [enhancements repository].
-To submit a new enhancement proposal, raise an
-[Enhancement Request issue] on the repository.
+The [Enhancements repository] is used for tracking [epics](#epics) as issues, and their corresponding enhancement proposals (the epics design) as [pull requests to the enhancements repository].
+Any medium or small enhancement should be opened as an issue in the relevant repository, or as a general [Enhancement Request issue].

 ### Releases Repository